NOTE: The summer/fall round for 2020 is not being offered, due to Covid-19 concerns

 Proposals should identify a graduate student community need, explain the goal for meeting that need, describe the planning time frame, provide details on how this program’s impact will be determined, express who will be responsible for the planning, and explain what the budget will entail.

 a.
-Round 1 Proposals will be accepted June 1-30.
+Round 1 Proposals will be accepted May 1-31.
 Funding decisions will be made by July 31.
 The activities that are funded during this round should take place between August 1 and December 31.
+NOTE: This round for 2020 is not being offered, due to Covid-19 concerns!

 b.
 Round 2 Proposals will be accepted November 1-30.
 Funding decisions will be made by January 31.
 The activities that are funded during this round should take place between February 1 and June 30.